Steps to Owning a Beauty Salon

 First Things First

 The first thing you need to know, is your way around a beauty salon or spa… and that means you’ve got to be great at your own trade – cosmetology.
 For many successful salon owners, the first step to owning your own salon is becoming a licensed cosmetologist and expert in all things beauty.
 If you live in California, Colleen O’Hara’s Beauty Academy in Santa Ana, California is one of the longest-running and best cosmetology schools in California.
-They offer cosmetology courses that are taught in both English and the Spanish language, and focus on developing the beauty school student’s practical skills, theoretical cosmetology knowledge, and to build the professional attitudes necessary for success as a beauty salon owner.
-Colleen O’Hara’s Beauty School also will help prep the student to qualify and hopefully equip the student with the knowledge and experience to pass the California State Board licensing examination.
+They offer cosmetology courses that focus on developing the beauty school student’s practical skills, theoretical cosmetology knowledge, and to build the professional attitudes necessary for success as a beauty salon owner.
+Colleen O’Hara’s Beauty Academy will also help prep the student to qualify and hopefully equip the student with the knowledge and experience to pass the California State Board licensing examination.

 After the cosmetology school graduate and future salon owner hopeful has successfully passed their state board exam, they are qualified to work as a licensed cosmetologist in any licensed facility in the state of California.
 They may cut hair, perform hair styling, perform all phases of manicuring, apply make-up provide give skin care (within the scope of the license) for profit, or go on to own their own successful salon or beauty practice.